Livingston Parish officials unanimously vote to pass new river safety ordinance

 "We did not go so far as to step on individual liberties as to whether you had to wear that life jacket," Talbert said.
 "But it is imperative that the operator provide that life jacket."

-Lisa Hilliar, the wife of Keith Hilliar, who drowned during a Tiki Tubing trip over Fathers' Day weekend, is glad to see things moving so quickly.
+Lisa Hilliard, the wife of Keith Hilliard, who drowned during a Tiki Tubing trip over Fathers' Day weekend, is glad to see things moving so quickly.

 Trending News